-GWA opened its entrepreneurship HUB in 2019, and has already had huge numbers of students enrolled in a wide variety of experiences.
-These include in Academy and virtual workshops with local and global entrepreneurs, Samsung innovators, gaming and coding competitions, and our own GWA Social Impact Challenge.
+GWA opened its entrepreneurship HUB in 2019, and has already enrolled large numbers of students involved in a wide variety of experiences.
+These include GWA-based and workshops offered by local and global entrepreneurs, Samsung innovators, gaming and coding competitions, and our own GWA Social Impact Challenge.

-The HUB is continuously developing its programmes in line with the MYP curriculum and its Approaches to Learning (ATL) skills, to create opportunities for students to challenge themselves, and to develop innovative projects beyond their classroom learning.
+We strive to continuously develop these programmes in line with the IB MYP curriculum and IB Approaches to Learning (ATL) skills, to create opportunities for students to challenge themselves, and to develop innovative projects beyond their classroom learning.

-The HUB is led by our EIE Director, Ms. Helen Al Uzaizi.
+These activities associated with the HUB are facilitated by our EIE Director, Ms. Helen Al Uzaizi.